 Though often used interchangeably, vertigo and dizziness describe different sensations.

-Vertigo, on the other hand, is a specific type of dizziness that involves a false sense of spinning or motion.
 Understanding this distinction helps healthcare providers diagnose and treat the underlying cause more effectively.

 What Causes Vertigo?